-“The buzz around the art world at that time was quite extraordinary, I would spend days in museums, looking at collections or tracking down obscure galleries; often ending the days with long discussions with artists, sat in bars without any concept of the time of day.
-As a part of my private study, I would make a journey to Washington D.C. to the Archives of American Art, where I would read the letters of artists to each other, particularly those of Whistler, an artist I had long admired.
+“The buzz around the art world at that time was quite extraordinary, I would spend days in museums, looking at collections or tracking down obscure galleries; often ending the days with long discussions with artists, without any concept of the time of day.
+As a part of my studies, I made a journey to Washington D.C. to the Archives of American Art, where I read letters from artists to each other, particularly those of JMW Whistler - an artist I had long admired.
 They contained all the things in life I recognised; opinions, concerns about work, the ordinary parts of an artist’s life.
 In one I remember Whistler nervously entrusting his friend Fantin-Latour to deliver his paintings to an exhibition for him.
-These were the exact same sort of things I would hear artists in New York talk about and it was a world I new I wanted to be a part of.
-Now I write similar notes my self and I can totally sympathise with Whistler’s concerns, I have had the same ones myself”.
+These were the exact same sort of things I would hear contemporary artists talk about and it was a world I knew I wanted to be a part of.
+Now I write similar notes my self and I can totally sympathise with Whistler’s concerns - I have had the same ones myself”.

 As well as painting with oil paint on cavas, Justin also produces paintings using mixed media, often combining pastel with watercolour or oil paint.
 Layers of colour are built up over time; this creates a distinctive texture and allows colours to combine together.
 It is a process that demands the greatest understanding of the techniques involved, as each medium adds its own qualities to the painting.
 Be it through the delicate washes of watercolour or the intense colours of heavily pigmented pastels, scratched through with a knife.